uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 after use of the function :ref:`onemkl_dft_descriptor_set_value` to set values of all necessary parameters.

-The copy constructor is a deep copy of the constructor.
+The copy constructor performs a deep copy of the descriptor.

 .. rubric:: Syntax (one-dimensional transform)